pgadient/PhishWhatYouWish/README.md

 The phished website can then be accessed at:
 `http://localhost:8080`

-### Supported browser configurations
-The application has been optimized for Firefox desktop clients on non-retina displays.
-Nevertheless, the application should work on every other major browser client, although minor visual glitches could occur more frequently.

-### The application supports the following OSes:
-- Windows (x86 and x64)
-- MacOS
+### System requirements
-- Most Debian-based Linux OSes (x86 and x64)
+- Windows (x86 and x64), MacOS, or most Debian-based Linux OSes (x86 and x64)
+- An installed recent version of Mozilla Firefox
+- A non-retina display (retina displays may suffer from visual glitches)
+- OpenJDK 11 or higher
+- Security permissions to access ports on localhost (relevant network firewall dialogs depend on the OS and should pop up automatically)

 ### Supported features
 - Mouse clicks (currently only left button)